Skip to main content

 Personal

 I received my AB from Oberlin College and my PhD from Stanford University.
-I taught at Princeton for one year, and at the University of Michigan for six years before coming to UVA in 1997.
-I have two sons, one of whom graduated from UVA.
+I taught at Princeton and at the University of Michigan before coming to UVA in 1997.
+I have two sons, both of whom attended UVA.